Sturmia convergens

-Sturmia convergens is a species of fly in the family Tachinidae.
+Sturmia convergens is a genus of flies in the family Tachinidae.

 It is a parasitoid of the monarch butterfly (Danaus plexippus), as well as Danaus chrysippus and Agrius convolvuli.
 The wasp species Taeniogonalos raymenti can be reared as a hyperparasite of S. convergens.

+Distribution

+Ethiopia, Kenya, Malawi, Nigeria, Sierra Leone, South Africa, Tanzania, Uganda, Zambia, Zimbabwe, India, Sri Lanka, Australia, Papua New Guinea.